magento/knowledge-base/.github/CONTRIBUTING.md

 ## File structure

 All `.md` files should go to sections folders, nested in category folders under the "src" folder.
+All image attachments should go to "assets" folders inside the section folders.

-All images and any other attachments should go to "assets" folders inside the section folders.
+Contributors should also note that we only accept attachments in .png, .jpg, and .jpeg formats.

 ### Article files naming convention